 The cities of Beacon and Poughkeepsie and the Town of Red Hook have been certified as pro-housing communities by New York State Homes and Community Renewal.

 The towns of Amenia, Pine Plains, and Poughkeepsie have submitted applications.
 Only certified communities are eligible to apply for millions of dollars in state grants to expand housing options.
 To be certified, municipalities must adopt pro-housing principles and take steps, such as streamlining permitting.
-Read more about this program.
+Read more about the program.

 The Town of Poughkeepsie appointed a Citizens Committee on Housing Affordability that meets monthly and is conducted a housing survey.
 Complete the survey here.